tokibito/django-database-task/README.md

 ### OIDC Authentication

 When `OIDC_SERVICE_ACCOUNT_EMAIL` is configured, Cloud Tasks will send OIDC tokens with each request.
-The backend automatically verifies these tokens on the `/tasks/execute/` endpoint.
+The backend automatically verifies these tokens on the `/tasks/execute/` and `/tasks/purge/` endpoints.

 ```python
 # settings.py - Automatic OIDC verification